carbonfive/AsteroidsVR/README.md

 #### Creating a Heads Up Display (HUD)

-Best practice says you should have a targeting reticle so user's know what they can interact with.
+Best practice says you should have a targeting reticle (crosshairs) so users know what they can interact with.
 This also means learning how to display 2D in a stereoscopic 3D display.

 1. Add HUDCanvas prefab to the Hierarchy as a child of CardboardMain > Head > MainCamera.
-It has a preconstructed UI set to render "Worldspace" so that it's treated like a 3D object and so rendered in both stereo views.
-Also, the UI elements under the object have scripts that handle turning the reticle red and white.
+It has a preconstructed UI set to render in "Worldspace" so that it's treated like a 3D object and appears in both stereo views.
+Also, the UI elements under the object have scripts that handle turning the crosshairs red and white.
 1. To make the score counter work, inside the AsteroidController script uncomment line 18:

 ```cs
   ScoreManager.score += 5;
 ```
-1. Save the scene play/build-and-run the game.
-Notice how the score and recticle stay in view, and the score increases when you blow up the asteroid.
+1. Save the scene and play the preview or build-and-run the game on your device.
+Notice how the score and crosshairs stay in view, and the score increases when you blow up the asteroid.

 ### Completing the Game